U-M to Retire BlueJeans in 2021

-ITS contracts with BlueJeans Network to provide their cloud-based conferencing service to the university.
+ITS contracts with BlueJeans Network to provide cloud-based conferencing service to the university.
 BlueJeans offers audio, video, and content sharing.

-University of Michigan BlueJeans accounts are available to all U-M faculty, staff, students, and sponsored affiliates (individual accounts) on the Ann Arbor, Dearborn, and Flint campuses, including the Health System that have opted into the campus contract.
+University of Michigan BlueJeans accounts are available to all active U-M faculty, staff, students, and sponsored affiliates (individual accounts) on the Ann Arbor, Dearborn, and Flint campuses—including Michigan Medicine.
 Non-university participants can attend BlueJeans meetings without a university account.

 - Host virtual guest speakers